services and programs

 If you are wondering about your infant’s ears, we recommend you act now and connect with the experts at Dayton Children’s plastic surgery department.
 Call 937-641-3898 for an appointment or for more information.

-We offer high risk pregnancy consultation services with a specialized nurse navigator to guide you from through the process.
+We offer high risk pregnancy consultation services with a specialized nurse navigator to partner with you throughout your pregnancy.
 Our specialized team works closely with mothers and families, answering questions, offering support and counseling, and providing advanced options for care and treatment.
 We’ll guide you through the journey so you can simply focus on the bond between you and your baby.

 Learn more about our relationship with the Fetal to Newborn Center